Ömer Halisdemir: 2016 coup d'état attempt, killing of Terzi, and death

 On the night of 15 July, the 2016 Turkish coup d'état attempt, Maj.
 Gen. Aksakallı heard about the coup attempt as he was not present in the headquarters.
 His official car was intercepted by three military vehicles on the way to the Presidential Complex.
 He nevertheless managed to get away from the ambush of the pro-coup troops, which were seeking to capture him.
 He learned that Brigadier general Semih Terzi, commander of the 1st Special Forces Brigade in Silopi, southeastern Anatolia, was assigned by the coup plotters to take over the Special Forces Command.
 He quickly ordered his right-hand man, the staff sergeant Halisdemir by phone to take out Terzi in order to prevent this action.

 Halisdemir simply affirmed the order, which was a fatal task.
 Brig.
 Gen. Terzi and ten heavily armed troops and officers escorting him, who flew in from a military base in Diyarbakır, landed with a helicopter outside the headquarters around 02:16 local time on 16 July.
 Halisdemir, on duty as commander in charge, came out to greet Terzi (Halisdemir knew Terzi because they worked together for 5 years in Afghanistan).
 Putschist Terzi told Halisdemir that he was taking over the command of the base.
-Halisdemir replied he didn't receive the order and invited him in.
+Halisdemir replied he did not receive the order and invited him in.
 Then he joined the crowd marching towards the entrance of the headquarters building.
 He drew his handgun and shot the general three times in the head, killing him.
 Halisdemir then tried to run away.
 Major Fatih Şahin immediately responded with a barrage of fifteen rounds of gunfire, hitting Halisdemir twelve times in the back.
 Halisdemir's body was carried out of the way.
 As Lieutenant Mihrali Atmaca noticed that Halisdemir was still alive, he shot him once more, this time fatally.
 Putschist Brig.
 Gen. Terzi was rushed to the military hospital by helicopter.
 The capture plan turned into a disarray since the chain of command was broken.
 The whole event was captured on security cameras.

 Halisdemir's father later said that "his son served five years with Gen. Terzi in Afghanistan and Terzi thought he could easily take over the headquarters from Halisdemir."